KeerthanaS04/Email-Marketing-Campaign/README.md

 6+ | 13.34%

 Users with more purchase history are more likely to engage.
-Segmenting by past behavior is crucial.
+Segmenting by past behaviour is crucial.

 - **Designed and implemented a statistically rigorous A/B testing pipeline** to evaluate email click-through rates (CTR), randomly assigning 50% of users to a control group and the top 20% (based on model-predicted probabilities) to a treatment group.